-Chartered structural engineers working on building designs of all types (including multistorey mass timber buildings) will be aware of the requirements for accidental loading conditions, including fire, as detailed in Approved Document A. Clause A3 of Schedule 1 in the building regulations states that 'the building shall be constructed so that in the event of an accident the building will not suffer collapse to an extent disproportionate to the cause'.
+Chartered structural engineers working on building designs of all types (including multistorey mass timber buildings) will be aware of the requirements for accidental loading conditions, including fire, as detailed in Approved Document A. Clause A3 of Schedule 1 in the Building Regulations states that 'the building shall be constructed so that in the event of an accident the building will not suffer collapse disproportionate to the cause'.
 In this context, an accident would include fire.